 Carbonara is a Roman classic.
 Of course, it may not really be Roman nor is actually that classic.
 In its current form, carbonara has only been around in the decades since World War II, and it may not have been created in the Eternal City.
 Some believe it was created up north by charcoal minors; while others say American GIs had a hand in its creation; and a third group believes 19th century Neapolitans are responsible for this dish.
 Regardless of its origins, it has come to be associated with the Rome’s trattorias and it is undoubtedly delicious.

-“It’s one of my favorite pastas, because with just three simple ingredients, you can get an amazing result,” says Mattia Agazzi, the chef de cuisine at Gucci Osteria Da Massimo Bottura Beverly Hills.
+“It’s one of my favorite pastas, because with just three simple ingredients, you can get an amazing result,” says Mattia Agazzi, the chef de cuisine at Michelin one-star Gucci Osteria Da Massimo Bottura Beverly Hills.
 Agazzi hails from Bergamo, north of Milan.
-He’s cooked around the world, including in Michelin three-star kitchens before returning to Italy and taking a job at Bottura’s Gucci Osteria in Florence.
+He’s cooked around the world, including in Michelin three-star kitchens, before returning to Italy and taking a job at Bottura’s Gucci Osteria in Florence.
 A few years later, he was off to Los Angeles to work at

 Perched above Gucci’s shop on Rodeo Dr. the restaurant is Bottura’s first restaurant in America and his second partnership with the famed fashion house.
 There, Agazzi serves a menu with nods to Italy as well as playful incorporation of Southern California culture and ingredients, like fish of the day served with grilled “elote” corn or the carbonara made with Santa Barbara Uni.